• About TTT

 You’re probably aware of some of the top attractions in this area, but I will name a few, and hopefully, I don’t miss any!

 Outdoor activities in the Lone Star State in this area include Palo Duro Canyon and Caprock Canyons State Parks.
-The remarkable canyons are carved by rivers.
+Rivers carve the remarkable canyons.

 Top Attractions In The Texas Panhandle